tiffgerst/cosmwasm-book/src/actor-model/contract-as-actor.md

 ## CosmosMsg

-If you took a look at the `CosmosMsg` type, you could be very surprised - there are so many variants of them, and it is not obvious how they relate to communication with other contracts.
+If you take a look at the `CosmosMsg` type, you might be very surprised - there are so many variants of them, and it is not obvious how they relate to communication with other contracts.

 The message you are looking for is the `WasmMsg` (`CosmosMsg::Wasm` variant).
-This one is very much similar to what we already know - it has a couple of variants of operation to be performed by contracts: `Execute`, but also `Instantiate` (so we can create new contracts in contract executions), and also `Migrate`, `UpdateAdmin`, and `ClearAdmin` - those are used to manage migrations (will tell a bit about them at the end of this chapter).
+This one is very similar to what we already know - it has a couple of variants of operation to be performed by contracts: `Execute`, but also `Instantiate` (so we can create new contracts in contract executions), and also `Migrate`, `UpdateAdmin`, and `ClearAdmin` - those are used to manage migrations (I will tell you a bit about them at the end of this chapter).

 Another interesting message is the `BankMsg` (`CosmosMsg::Bank`).
-This one allows a contract to transfer native tokens to other contracts (or burn them - equivalent to transferring them to some black whole contract).
+This one allows a contract to transfer native tokens to other contracts (or burn them - equivalent to transferring them to some black hole contract).
 I like to think about it as sending a message to a very special contract responsible for handling native tokens - this is not a true contract, as it is handled by the blockchain itself, but at least to me it simplifies things.